atenearesearchgroup/subjectiveKGs/README.md

 The files containing the simplified Nell triples for both nodes and relations can be downloaded from the repository and are named [ent.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/ent.csv.tar.gz) and [rel.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/rel.csv.tar.gz).
 They should be located in $HOME_NEO4J/import.

-This te comand to load the entity nodes and their clases.
+This te command to load the entity nodes and their clases.

 ```
 :auto USING PERIODIC COMMIT 100 LOAD CSV FROM 'file:///ent.awk.csv' AS row FIELDTERMINATOR '|'